Leo-Petri/capital-flow-explorer/README.md

-# Capital Flow Explorer
+# Oscilla
+**Team Name: Maybe AI can solve this**

 See how your money moves.
-Capital Flow Explorer shows where your portfolio's money flows across different risk levels over time.
+Oscilla shows where your portfolio's money flows across different risk groups over time.
 Connect the dots between market news, interest rates, and your investments in one clear view.

+---

 ## 0. Quick start